 - Bottom drawers – pants, shorts, skirts

 If you’re storing the bigger clothes in shelves, drawers or a chest, store the biggest sizes at the bottom (or the least accessible spot).
-This makes it easier to retrieve the next size up.
+This makes it easier to retrieve the next size up when you need it.

 Some of us keep clothes for bub number 2, 3 or 4.
 The best way to approach this is to only keep what’s in good condition.